NP: Children's Health

 Feedback regarding conference participation will be ongoing.
 Quality of input (not quantity) is the goal.
 Feedback will focus on the student's ability to provide organized and original contributions that reflect analysis and synthesis of the material presented.
 Participation in 3 out of 5 of the Clinical forums contributes to the conference participation mark.
 Mandatory topics and small assignments may also be required within the forums.

-There are two case studies in this assignment and YOU MUST COMPLETE BOTH CASES.
-Cases will be posted in week 7.
-In this assignment you will demonstrate your knowledge of health promotion, illness prevention, and clinical care for a variety of presentations that you might see in the primary care setting.
+In the two case study assignments you will demonstrate your knowledge of health promotion, illness prevention, and clinical care for a variety of presentations that you might see in the primary care setting.
+You will also apply your knowledge of appropriate use of diagnostic tests, pharmaceutical and non-pharmaceutical treatments, follow up priorities, and patient education.

 Exam 1 (25%)